Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 proxy server picture

-A proxy is an intermediary place between the end user and the website server.
+A proxy is an intermediary between the end user and the website server.
 It doesn’t sit ideally.
-It receives the user request and replaces the IP address with a new IP address.
+It receives the user request and replaces the IP address with a new one.

-Doing so ensures that the website or internet isn’t able to track the actual location of the end-user, preventing tons of dangers and helping in unblocking geo-restricted content.
+Doing so ensures that the website or internet service cannot track the end-user’s actual location, preventing many dangers and helping to unblock geo-restricted content.

 It rarely adds encryption and security to the traffic.
 Its functionalities are limited to granting new addresses and helping with blocked content.
-Not more than this should be expected out of a proxy server.
+A proxy server should not be expected to do more than this.

 Learn more about proxies here: